 Apricots are an excellent fruit for cookies.
-I buy them packaged, and they are soft and dices very quickly.
+I buy them packaged, and they are soft and dices quickly.
 The ones at my store sell Turkish Apricots #4.
 Well, of course, I am no expert on the different apricot varieties.
 I had to go digging on the Internet to get the scoop on these little yellow-orange pieces of fruit.
 On my quest to find info on Turkish Apricots, I found a website with great information.
-Nutritional Value of Turkish Apricots
+Nutritional Value of Turkish Apricots.

 Because apricot and vanilla go so well together, I wanted the cookie dough to have a fabulous presence to match the apricot.
 So I choose half of my vanilla flavor to be vanilla bean paste.
 The economic side of my brain said, you know how expensive vanilla bean paste is, and I nodded yes to myself (I promise I am of sound mind most of the time).
 So the other half is vanilla extract.
 Another reason was I was afraid it would have too strong a vanilla taste.
-Either way, vanilla, and apricots are perfect for each other.
+Either way, vanilla and apricots are perfect for each other.

 Ingredients for Apricot Cookies

-- 1 cup Butter unsalted
+- Butter unsalted

-- ⅔ cup Powdered sugar
+- Powdered sugar

-- 1 tsp Vanilla bean paste
+- Vanilla bean paste

-- 1 tsp Vanilla Extract
+- Vanilla Extract

-- 2 cups All-purpose flour
+- All-purpose flour

-- ½ tsp Baking powder
+- Baking powder

-- ¼ tsp Ground cinnamon
+- Ground cinnamon

-- ¼ tsp Kosher Salt
+- Kosher Salt

-- ½ cup Almonds blanched
+- Almonds blanched

-- 1 cup Dried Apricots
+- Dried Apricots

 How to Make Shortbread Cookies